Plasmoxy/VisionAlpha/README.md

 # VisionAlpha
-_Interactive OpenCV webcam color picker program._
+_Interactive OpenCV webcam color picker._

 It's basically my first JavaFX app.
 You can detect colors with your webcam and get hexadecimal color codes out of it.